 Let Us Be There For The Help You Need

 We are located in a rural, eighty-acre setting surrounded by a national forest.
-We encourage our guests to partake in using our full gym, hiking trails, basketball and volleyball court, an Olympic sized swimming pool during their stay.
+We encourage our guests to partake in using our full gym, hiking trails, basketball, and volleyball court during their stay.
 If you are interested in finding out more about us, please contact us at 855.494.0357.